 Access to broadband supports the economy and allows Northeast Indiana to be globally competitive.
-While our infrastructure is built to see your business succeed, it also improves the quality of life for all thanks to increased communication and learning opportunities.
+While our region's infrastructure is built to see your business succeed, it also improves the quality of life for all thanks to increased communication and learning opportunities.

 Lieutenant Governor’s Rural Broadband Working Group ReportJanuary 5, 2015